 If you are not meeting the mobile user expectations of modern consumers, you are simply not going to do well with your online presence.
 And it no longer matters what kind of business you are in.
 Chances are that sometime, somewhere someone will hit on your site from a mobile device.
 What happens next is up to you.
 You can stick your head in the sand, and hope for the best.
 Or you can adapt to mobile-first web design instead of simply desktop design.

 The New Approach in Web Design: Mobile-First Instead of Desktop-First

 An Industry Standard That Is Considered Optional

 Until now, web design industry practices favored developing desktop-oriented websites, including a wide range of features and functions, such as special graphics, visual, and audio aids.
-This type of functionality provides great user experience, but it requires larger screen sizes and faster data connections.
+This type of functionality provides a great user experience, but it requires larger screen sizes and faster data connections.
 And until recently that worked for most businesses.

 Many business owners, especially those in more traditional industries, tend to focus mainly on the desktop experience of their website.
 If it looks good on their office monitor, they are pretty happy.
 Often, when I ask them how their site looks and functions on a mobile device, they simply shrug their shoulders.
 Mobile-first web design is simply not on their horizon.
 Most often they don’t even understand what it means.

 As a result, many business owners consider mobile-first web design to be more of an option rather than a necessity.
 Unfortunately, that is not a good way of thinking in 2019.
 Mobile-first web design has pretty much become the industry standard in 2019.
 Providing a great mobile user-experience is essential if you want to attract and convert a mobile audience.
 And mobile-first web design is the most effective way to improve your mobile user experience.